Caption: Picture taken by Anna Shvets (pexels)

-Growing up with Will
+Growing up with James

-One of the first memories I can remember was watching 'Lady and the Tramp' at a carers house and my dad coming to collect me to take me to see Mum and Will in ICU: Will was seriously ill with pneumonia.
-Mum picked me up and put me on the bed, the nurse looked horrified as Will had a tube in his nose and IV lines and lots of other tubes.
+One of the first memories I can remember was watching 'Lady and the Tramp' at a carers house and my dad coming to collect me to take me to see Mum and James in ICU: James was seriously ill with pneumonia.
+Mum picked me up and put me on the bed, the nurse looked horrified as James had a tube in his nose and IV lines and lots of other tubes.
 The nurse said to mum “please don't let her touch his tubes.”
-I didn't touch his tubes as I knew Mum had asked me to kiss Will and stroke his hair, which he loves.
-I was only 2 so I suppose the nurse would think I would be fascinated by the tubes, but I had grown up with Will needing an NG tube up his nose for his milk.
+I didn't touch his tubes as I knew Mum had asked me to kiss James and stroke his hair, which he loves.
+I was only 2 so I suppose the nurse would think I would be fascinated by the tubes, but I had grown up with James needing an NG tube up his nose for his milk.
 Although this isn't the best memory things like this have shaped who I am today.
 I have become a grounded and well-rounded individual, whose love and understanding of individuals’ society excludes and the world of special needs.
 I've seen the highs and lows and the good, bad and the ugly.
 I have dealt with things most adults never have to deal with in their lifetime.
 Another memory I have was when I was about 2 and a half.
-A doctor walked into Will’s hospital room and went to lift his top and I said to the Doctor, “You haven't washed your hands, please don't touch my brother until you have washed them.”
+A doctor walked into James' hospital room and went to lift his top and I said to the Doctor, “You haven't washed your hands, please don't touch my brother until you have washed them.”
 I have spent so much time on the same hospital wards that when I walk down them doctors and nurses say, "oh my gosh haven't you grown" or "The last time I saw you, you were this big."
-I have the confidence to ask a nurse or a doctor for help, as I have grown up on a lot of hospital wards, with my Mum and Will
+I have the confidence to ask a nurse or a doctor for help, as I have grown up on a lot of hospital wards, with my Mum and James.

-Will's big little sister x
+James' big little sister x